waylonwilliams/spotify-pomodoro/README.md

 To use this application yourself:

+0. At the top of this page, click "Code", "Download as ZIP", and open the ZIP file to extract the contents

 1. Create a Spotify app

     Because Spotify has not yet accepted my application for their “extended quota mode”, I would have to authorize each individual user before they could connect to my app and thus to Spotify’s API.
 To create your own Spotify app to run the Pomodoro program,